 End-of-Day (EOD) .txt file grouped by week.

-Comma separated Ticker, Open, High, Low, Close, Volume.
+Comma separated Ticker, Date, Open, High, Low, Close, Volume.

 Is the data adjusted for splits, corporate actions and dividends?

 No. The data is "as traded on the day".
 Retrospectively adjusting data requires a program installed on your computer that can access your data folder and adjust the prices.
 A subscription will cost ~$400p.a.
 The two largest companies in Australia that offer this service are Just Data and Premium Data.